Email Marketing Solutions: How to Display Images in Your Newsletter

 2. Where did those pictures go?

 Sometimes the email does reach your recipients’ inboxes, but the images are gone.
 To protect their users, many email providers block just the images.
-The user has to download the images or specifically request that they won’t be blocked.
+The user has to download the images or request that they won’t be stopped.
 Internal software such as antiviruses can also become an issue as they scan incoming emails and are very suspicious of embedded images as they may contain malicious code.

-Even if the images themselves are safe, they may contain spam or inappropriate content that may cause problems for users when accessing their email from public computers or from work.
+Even if the images themselves are safe, they may contain spam or inappropriate content that may cause problems for users when accessing their email from public computers or work.

 3. Big brother – spam filters

 Anti-spam mechanisms have become quite advanced in the last few years.
 That is the consequence of the never-ending phishing attempts by hackers trying to acquire personal information such as credit card numbers and bank access information.
-Emails are used by luring the recipient to a page that looks exactly like the bank website and asking for the information from the user.
+Emails are used by luring the recipient to a page that looks exactly like the bank website and asking for information from the user.

 All this has led to the fact that spam filters are very harsh and among other parameters, they check the number and size of images that any email contains and may kick emails with many images straight to the spam folder.
 For the email marketer, this means a big violation of trust, as the client believes he’s receiving spam and not content that may be of interest to him.